 So on January 24, 2003, as he suited up for his final game in Chicago, he could have worn anything.
 Perhaps another return to the 1s, or even—and there’s no reason to believe Nike couldn’t have made this happen—a pair of Air Ships.
 Go back to where it all began.
 Or maybe the IIIs again, in honor of his first All-Star MVP, won in the city’s previous gym.
 Instead, Jordan laced up a pair of the unassuming FBIs, a $120 Jordan XVIII takedown, in a white-and-blue colorway that complemented the Wizards road uniforms.
 He then went out and scored 11 points—on 4 of 14 shooting—in a seven-point Wizards loss.

 There was precedent to this.
-Jordan had worn the FBIs a week earlier in Washington, on January 18, in a loss to the Philadelphia 76ers, Jordan scored 25 points on 25 shots.
+Jordan had worn the FBIs a week earlier in Washington, on January 18, in a loss to the Philadelphia 76ers—Jordan scored 25 points on 25 shots.
 It was something of an Iversonian performance, one that Iverson himself nearly matched—he scored one more point on one fewer attempt.
 Then again, Jordan’s box score was more well-rounded, adding eight rebounds, seven assists, and five steals.
-He wore them for the rest of the week leading up to his Chicago finale, a win over the Nuggets on the 20th and a loss to the Hornets in Charlotte on the 22nd.
+He also wore them for the rest of the week leading up to his Chicago finale, which included a win over the Nuggets on the 20th and a loss to the Hornets in Charlotte on the 22nd.

 Less than a week later, at 40, Jordan’s NBA career was over.
 He played his final game in Philadelphia, scoring 15 points in a game the Wizards lost by 20.
 He checked out with 1:44 to go after making a pair of free throws, replaced by Tyronn Lue.
 He walked off the court for the final time as an NBA player to a standing ovation—wearing his signature white and royal Air Jordan XVIIIs.
 He didn’t wear Team Jordans in his final game.
 That wasn’t a surprise.
 What was surprising was that he ever wore them at all.